speeddragon/Arduino-CarSensorDashboard/readme.md

 ![Circuit diagram](/diagram.png)

-This is just a simple voltage divider circuit with a 0.1 uF capacitor to help stabilize the signal.
+This is just a simple voltage divider circuit with a 0.1 uF capacitor and a 10K ohms resistor to help stabilize the signal.

-10K Ohms is used in both senders.

-On the water temperature sender, I used 4.7 k ohms.
+* On the water temperature sender, I used 4.7 k ohms.
-On the oil temperature sender, I used 330 ohms.
+* On the oil temperature sender, I used 330 ohms.
-On the oil pressure sender, I used 100 ohms.
+* On the oil pressure sender, I used 100 ohms.

 This values can change to match the sender resistor range for the values you want more precision.